Menu

 “Not all of us can do great things but we can do

 small things with great love.”
-Blessed Mother Teresa
+Saint Teresa

 Home Page